You are here

-If you need to get access to files on a remote machine, but the filespace on that machine isn't normally visible from your local machine, you can often access it using the sshfs tool.
+If you need to get access to files on a remote machine, but the filespace on that machine isn't normally visible from your local machine, you can often access it over the network using the SSH userspace filesystem sshfs tool.
 On Debian/Ubuntu machines you will need to install the sshfs

 package, on Redhat/Fedora machines the package is named fuse-sshfs